- Explore the latest offers on IHG hotels in Oregon

 - Join the IHG Rewards Club for discounts, benefits & more

-The April weather guide for The Dalles, Oregon shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The August weather guide for Oregon shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

-How warm is it in The Dalles in April?
+How hot is it in Oregon in August?

-Daytime temperatures usually reach 16°C in The Dalles in April, falling to 2°C at night.
+Daytime temperatures usually reach 27°C in Salem, Oregon in August with low heat and humidity, falling to 10°C at night.

-How sunny is it in The Dalles in April?
+How sunny is it in Oregon in August?

-There are normally 7 hours of bright sunshine each day in The Dalles in April - that's 54% of daylight hours.
+There are normally 10 hours of bright sunshine each day in Salem, Oregon in August - that's 70% of daylight hours.

-There are usually 9 days with some rain in The Dalles in April and the average monthly rainfall is 31mm.
+There are usually 5 days with some rain in Salem, Oregon in August and the average monthly rainfall is 20mm.

-The Dalles sunrise & sunset times for April 2020
+Oregon sunrise & sunset times for August 2020

-Browse the sunrise & sunset times for The Dalles in April 2020.
-Select a month to view The Dalles sunrise & sunset times for the next twelve months.
+Browse the sunrise & sunset times for Oregon in August 2020.
+Select a month to view Oregon sunrise & sunset times for the next twelve months.
+The Oregon sunrise & sunset times shown below are for Salem.

 |Date||Sunrise times||Sunset times|